 - Payments deferred (interest accrues)

-Here are answers to some common questions from small business owners.
-Note, we have gathered this information from a variety of SBA sources and strive to provide helpful guidance, but do not rely on this as the definitive answer.
-Programs are changing quickly and we will do our best to keep it updated.
+Here are answers to some common questions from small business owners about Economic Injury Disaster Loans (EIDLs).
+Note, we have gathered this information from a variety of SBA sources and strive to provide helpful guidance, but do not rely on this as definitive answers to your questions.